Edwin Gould

-Edwin Gould Sr. (February 26, 1866 – July 12, 1933) was an American railway official, investor and member of the wealthy Gould family.
+Edwin Gould Sr. (February 26, 1866 – July 12, 1933) was an American railway official, investor, philanthropist, and member of the wealthy Gould family.

 Early life

 Gould was born in Manhattan, New York City, to railroad financier Jay Gould on February 26, 1866.
 Time magazine writes on July 24, 1933:

 His brothers and sisters, save for Helen, all insisted on marrying actresses or noblemen — generally more than once.
 His sister Anna divorced Count Boni de Castellane and married the Duc de Talleyrand.
 His brother Howard (now living abroad) married Actress Viola Katherine Clemmons and separated from her.
 His brother Frank Jay Gould (now settled on the Riviera as owner of Nice's unprofitable Casino) married Margaret Kelly, a banker's daughter, then British Actress Edith Kelly, then French Actress Florence La Caze.
 His elder brother George had married Actress Edith Kingdon, by whom he had seven children, and after her death in 1921 married British Actress Guinevere Sinclair, legitimatizing three other children he had had by her. ...
 But he modestly went his way, made and gave away his modest millions, died without ostentation, of a sudden heart attack.

 He studied at Columbia University and was a member of the class of 1888 in the Columbia School of Mines.
 In 1896, he donated $18,000 to fund the crew team's boathouse, which is still named in his honor.